dotintent/flutter-accessorysetup/README.md

 ----
 ## 🧑‍🦯 Know how

-‼ The AccessorySetup does not work on the Simulator ‼
+⚠️ The AccessorySetup does not work on the Simulator ⚠️

 * When user close the Picker by tapping cross button, the showPicker closure emits an error (ASErrorDomain, code 700)

 * If the device have been connected previously, it will be in the ``session.accessories`` array right after the session was activated event.
-‼ **This device will not discoverable by Setup Picker until the User disconnects it from the settings** ‼
+⚠️ **This device will not discoverable by Setup Picker until the User disconnects it from the settings** ⚠️

 * When the User selects the device using picker,
-  *  the device will be displayed in the MyDevices section of the `Settings/Bluetooth` screen
+  * the device will be displayed in the `MyDevices` section of the `Settings/Bluetooth` screen
-  * the device info will screen will display image and name you provided to the descriptor during the discovery process (the same that user see in the picker)
+  * the device's `info screen` will display image and name you provided to the descriptor during the discovery process (the same that user see in the picker)

 ----